fmaymone/timeslot-api/doc/api/v1/slots/create_standardslot.markdown

 Missing unrequiered fields will be filled with default values.

+At the moment the slot is added to MySchedule by default.
+I think we&#39;ll change this so it&#39;s only added if the MySchedule UUID is provided in the slotGroups array.
+Additional slotGroups can be submitted and the slot will be added there too.

 returns 422 if parameters are invalid

 returns 422 if required parameters are missing